earchibong/devops_projects/load_balancer.md

 # Project: Deploy And Configure An Apache Load Balancer

-Load Balancer to be used with tooling website solution that makes access to DevOps tools within the corporate infrastructure easily accessible.
-Users should be served by Web servers through the Load Balancer.
+Horizontal scalability with a Load Balancer to be used on a tooling website solution that creates access to DevOps tools within a corporate infrastructure.
+Users will be served by Web servers through the Load Balancer.

 ## Pre-requisite:
 In this project the following components will be used for the solution: